 This meant I had oversight and leadership of complicated, risky and mission-critical data centre relocations for Metro Bank, Vodafone M-Pesa, Domino's and others.
 I also enjoyed serving as a media spokesperson and commentator on cloud technology.

 In June 2016 I started with SoftwareONE UK Ltd as the Chief Commercial Officer.
 I was accountable for growth in the UK business and held P&L responsibility.
 For two years I oversaw a staff of ~90 including sales, technical pre-sales, customer experience, marketing, commercial, and vendor management.
 I delivered improvements to KPIs such as proportion of new logo revenue, average deal size, social selling index, pipeline vitality, and market share in enterprise.
 The business grew revenue by more than 20% YoY and profitability by 45%.

 Personal and geeky

 Some interesting dimensions that Linkedin won’t tell you.

 I follow the Exeter Chiefs in rugby union because my family's ancestry is in Devon.
 To keep fit, I'm a powerlifter with a power rack in my gym.
 I can squat and deadlift decent weights, but my bench is weak.
-I enjoy the stillness of mind which comes about when there's 140Kg on your back.
+I enjoy the stillness of mind which comes about when there's a heavy bar on your back.

 I started programming in BASIC when I was 11 years old.
 I’m still a geek at heart, with a keen interest in enterprise technology.